PsychoNick23/PsychoNick23/README.md

-- 👋 Hi, I’m @Nishant Varma
+- Hi, I’m @Nishant Varma
-- 👀 I’m interested in ...IT
+- I’m interested in ...IT
-- 🌱 I’m currently learning ...Python
+- I’m currently learning ...SQL and Java